 I typically didn’t have time for the necessary 30-second hand wash while working with kids, but knew I had touched something icky, gooey, and most definitely packed with tons of bacteria.
-Commercial hand sanitizers were often so chemically-scented that I could not bear to have it on my hands all day, and more importantly, I worried about the safety of these commercial formulas for myself and the kids.
+Commercial hand sanitizers smell so strongly of chemicals that I can not have it on my hands all day.
+More importantly, I worried about the safety of these commercial formulas for myself and the kids.

 * Tea tree oil has been found in clinical studies to kill most types of bacteria at a concentration of 0.5-1%.

 - 5-10 drops lavender essential oil (where to buy 100% pure lavender EO)

-- 8 ounces 100% pure aloe vera gel (where to buy 100% pure aloe vera gel)
+- 1 ounce pure aloe vera gel (where to buy 100% pure aloe vera gel)